 3. Initiatives describe the work required to drive progress on the Key Results.

 What is an Objective?

 Objectives are mainly the steps you have to take to achieve a goal.
 Besides, they have a short time frame and a specific definition.
-On the other hand, Goals are the main results that your company wants to achieve.
+On the other hand, goals are the main results that your company wants to achieve.
 They have a long time frame and a broad definition.

 What is the key result?

 Key Results are brief statements that are clearly defined, specific, and measurable.
 Therefore, they make it easier for employees and their leads to monitor progress.
-For best results, Key Results must have the following characteristics:
+For the best results, Key Results must have the following characteristics:

 Click here for more information on key results.